motupatlu6449/animalDB/README.md

-hi this is joywinbarboza , chandhan ,anish
+hi this is joywinbarboza , chandhan ,anish, check